 - The driver was texting and therefore distracted;

 - The third party who sent the text knew or should have known that the driver was driving and would likely read the texts while behind the wheel; and

 - The third party aided and abetted the driver’s violation of motor vehicle law.

 As in Florida, texting and driving is illegal in Pennsylvania.
 However, in contrast to Florida’s law, Pennsylvania treats the offense as a primary one, subject to a $50 fine.

-Consult a West Palm Beach Car Accident Attorney
+Consult a West Palm Beach Car Accident Lawyer

-The experienced car accident attorneys of Lesser, Lesser, Landy & Smith, PLLC, have represented clients in car accident cases in West Palm Beach, Boca Raton, Stuart and throughout Florida for nearly 90 years.
+The experienced car accident lawyers of Lesser, Lesser, Landy & Smith, PLLC, have represented clients in car accident cases in West Palm Beach, Boca Raton, Stuart and throughout Florida for nearly 95 years.
 If you have been in an accident caused by another driver’s negligence, contact us for a consultation about your case.